New Honda Civic Type R: Price, specs and release date

 est. summer 2020

 The revitalised Honda Civic Type R gets a number of styling updates.
 These are mainly restricted to the front end, which now has a slightly bigger grille to let more air in and cool the engine.
-Plus, the ‘Boost Blue’ paint colour you see above is new and exclusive to the 2020 Type R.
+Plus, the ‘Boost Blue’ paint colour you see above is new and exclusive to the latest Type R.

 Other changes include upgraded brakes that perfect the hatchback’s performance when slowing down from high speeds.
 There have also been tweaks to the suspension, improving comfort and grip when you’re going around corners.

-New for 2020 is Active Sound Control.
+Also new is Active Sound Control.
 This modifies the engine and exhaust sound you hear in the car and changes depending on which of the three drive modes you’ve selected.
 The modes are the same as you’d find in the prior Civic Type R: Comfort, Sport and R+.
 These can alter the throttle response, the steering weight and the firmness of the suspension.

 The new Civic Type R should come with a suite of safety tech, as well.
 This would include lane-keeping assist, traffic sign recognition, adaptive cruise control and automatic emergency braking.
 The cabin should also get a redesigned gear knob and Alcantara-wrapped steering wheel.

-The 2020 Civic Type R has a turbocharged, 2.0-litre engine, expected to remain unchanged from the current car.
+The new Civic Type R has a turbocharged, 2.0-litre engine, expected to remain unchanged from the current car.
 It will still have 320hp and deliver that power to the front wheels through a six-speed manual gearbox.

 Essential info on the Honda Civic Type R